-There will be no makeup exams, no exceptions.
+There will be no makeup exams unless you are participating in a College sponsored activity during the exam period.
 In the event that you do not take the midterm exam, your final exam will count for 80% of your course grade.
 I cannot change the time or date of the final exam, so please plan your travel accordingly.